 Michael Irvin’s illustrious NFL career

-On the field, Irvin had put together a remarkable career as he was a critical piece to the Cowboys’ success during the 1990s.
+On the field, Michael Irvin enjoyed a remarkable career and was a critical part of the Dallas Cowboys’ success during the 1990s.

-During his 12-year stint in the league all spent in Dallas, he was part of three Super Bowl-winning teams, selected to the Pro Bowl five times, two Second-Team All-Pro nods, and received one First-Team All-Pro selection.
-That saw him surpass 1,000 receiving yards seven times, and more than 70 receptions seven times.
+During his 12-year stint in Dallas, he was part of three Super Bowl-winning teams, was selected to the Pro Bowl five times, made two Second-Team All-Pro nods, and received one First-Team All-Pro selection.
+He surpassed 1,000 receiving yards seven times and had more than 70 receptions in seven campaigns.

-However, he saw his playing days prematurely ended after he suffered a cervical spinal cord injury in the fifth game of the 1999 season against the Philadelphia Eagles.
+However, his playing days ended prematurely after he suffered a cervical spinal cord injury against the Philadelphia Eagles in the fifth game of the 1999 season.

-Meanwhile, his 47 games with at least 100 receiving yards are eighth-most in NFL history.
-Irvin also finished his career second all-time in playoff history trailing only Jerry Rice in several categories with six 100-receiving yard performances, 87 receptions, and 1,315 receiving yards.
+Meanwhile, his 47 games with at least 100 receiving yards are the 10th-most in NFL history, per Stathead.
+Irvin also ranks third all-time in playoff history with six 100-receiving yard performances, ninth with 87 receptions, and fifth with 1,315 receiving yards.

 Michael Irvin stabbed a teammate over a haircut

-Irvin made many questionable decisions over his career off the field that could have easily abruptly ended his playing days in the NFL.
+As good as he was on the field, Irvin made many questionable off-field decisions that could have abruptly ended his playing days in the NFL.

-One of those such incidents occurred in 1998 when the Cowboys were in training camp at Midwestern State University in Wichita Fallas, Texas.
-Fifth-year Offensive lineman Everett McIver was in the barber’s chair already getting a haircut when Irvin came into the barbershop looking to get a haircut.
+One such incident occurred in 1998 when the Cowboys were in training camp at Midwestern State University in Wichita Fallas, Texas.
+Fifth-year offensive lineman Everett McIver was in the barber’s chair already getting a haircut when Irvin came into the barbershop looking to get a trim of his own.

-It didn’t take long for things to head south as Irvin began yelling at McIver that he had the seniority to get his haircut first.
-That led to McIver to sit firm with getting his hair cut to which he shoved Irvin, and the two exchanged blows before the star wideout stuck scissors into his neck, according to TheVersed.com.
+It didn’t take long for things to head south.
+Irvin began to yell at McIver, claiming his seniority should allow him to receive his haircut first.
+McIver held firm and shoved Irvin, and the two exchanged blows before the star wideout stuck scissors into the lineman’s neck, according to TheVersed.com.

 “Seniority!”
 Irvin yelled.
 Not once, but four times.
-“Punk get the f*ck out of my chair!”
+“Punk get the f*** out of my chair!”

-Team owner Jerry Jones got involved in the manner, which he got the two to agree to a reported six-figure amount for the star wideout to hand over to McIver.
-Jones later went on to describe the entire incident as being “horseplay” between them.
+Team owner Jerry Jones got involved, and the two men agreed on a reported six-figure payment from the star wideout to McIver.
+Jones later described the entire incident as “horseplay.”

-He benefited from being in a spot where ownership helped him out of tight situations, and the league’s drug policy wasn’t as stiff as it has become over the last decade.
-If this was a situation that occurred now in the NFL, it’s hard to imagine that Irvin would still be allowed to play.
+Irvin clearly benefitted from being in a spot where ownership helped him out of tight situations, and it didn’t hurt that the league’s drug policy wasn’t as stiff as it has become over the last decade.
+If this situation had occurred in the present day, it’s hard to imagine him still being allowed to play NFL football.